bopoadz-del/diriyah-ai-demo/README.md

 docker compose up --build
 ```

+## Deploy to Render.com
+- Render automatically runs `render-build.sh` to install system dependencies, build the
+  frontend, and prepare the FastAPI app for production.
+- The backend service defined in `render.yaml` uses the generated virtual environment at
+  `/opt/render/project/.venv` and exposes the health check at `/health` for monitoring.
+- Frontend bundles are generated during the Render build and copied into
+  `backend/frontend_dist/`, so no compiled assets need to be checked into git.

 ### Project Mode
 - Default **Fixture Mode** (no Google Drive): `USE_FIXTURE_PROJECTS=true`
 - Live Google Drive Mode: set `USE_FIXTURE_PROJECTS=false` (requires Drive creds)